CodyEngel/MVI/README.md

 [Model-View-Intent-Android](https://github.com/sockeqwe/Model-View-Intent-Android) is a demo MVI app which is now deprecated.

+[android-mvi-sample](https://github.com/kanawish/android-mvi-sample) is an example of MVI using the Android Architecture Blueprints todo list project.

 [Drawrur](https://github.com/CodyEngel/Drawrur) is a demo MVI app that lets you draw pictures.

 [Flax](https://github.com/CodyEngel/Flax) is a now mostly deprecated library that was inspired by the idea of MVI.